flyingmachine/nanoc-blog/content/essays/happiness-treadmill.md

 learning that I find meaningful, taking up the violin, throwing myself into improv comedy, and learning more about programming.
 I've moved much closer to my family and have gotten to see them more in the past eight months than in the past eight years.
-And this September, I will be marrying the love of my life.
+And in a few weeks I will be marrying the love of my life.
 Life is good, and I am grateful for it.